-The main source of data was gathered from the respondents during questionnaire administration.
+The main source of data that was gathered from the respondents during questionnaire administration.
 Both closed and open-ended questions were used.
-Secondary data on students' academic performance scores in the four core subjects, which form the basis for entry qualification into tertiary institutions in Ghana, were assessed by the schools.
+Secondary data on students' academic performance scores in the four core subjects which form the basis for entry qualification into tertiary institutions in Ghana were assessed by the schools.

-To assess dietary practices, a dietary diversification table was used.
+To assess the dietary practices, a dietary diversification table was used.
 The dietary diversity table consisted of a list of commonly consumed foods.
-The respondents indicated whether they had consumed different groups of foods from the possible 13 food groups.
-A score of \leq 3 was considered low dietary diversity, 4-6 was considered moderate, and a score of ≥ 6 was considered high dietary diversity $\frac{[24]}{}$.
-The 13 food groups were adopted from FAO $\frac{[25]}{}$ guidelines for measuring household and individual dietary diversity.
+The respondents indicated whether they have consumed different groups of foods from the possible 13 food groups.
+A score of ≤ 3 was considered as low dietary diversity, 4-6 was considered moderate, while a score of ≥ 6 was considered as high dietary diversity ^[24].
+The 13 food groups were adopted from FAO ^[25] guidelines for measuring household and individual dietary diversity.
 The food groups were adopted since the various food groups listed meet the social and cultural context of meals commonly taken and available in the study area.

 Household food insecurity was determined using the household food insecurity access scale.
-This was determined by summing the frequency of occurrence codes [26].
+This was determined by summing the frequency of occurrence codes $\frac{[26]}{}$.
 The higher the score, the more food insecurity (access) the household experienced.
-The lower the score, the less food insecurity (access) a household experienced [26].
+The lower the score, the less food insecurity (access) a household experienced $\frac{[26]}{}$.